pkriens/pkriens.github.io/aqute.md

 aQute was founded in 1990 by Peter Kriens.
 The company provided software consultancy to a very large number of  major international companies.
 The consultancy consisted of mentoring, turn key development, or business and strategic studies.
+The main focus is and was large systems and how to keep them maintainable over time.

 We were involved at the founding of the OSGi Alliance in 1998, representing Ericsson.
 In 2001 we were charged with professionalizing the specifications.
 This expertise was used